Skip to main content

 Southern Fried Chicken Strips

-Sometimes I defrost something with a specific meal in mind, and then the weather completely makes me crave something else.
-We had a nice sunny warm stretch of weather here in New Hampshire over the weekend.
-It was easy to ignore my menu plan of a heavy, creamy chicken and pasta dish for some crispy, golden brown fried chicken.
+Sometimes I defrost something with a specific meal in mind, and then the weather completely changes my plans.
+Over the weekend we had a warm sunny stretch here in New Hampshire, and a heavy chicken and pasta dish just didn’t sound right anymore.
+Crispy fried chicken felt like the better choice.

 What You'll Need